logicahealth/synthea-compose/README.rst

 .. parsed-literal::
   synservice_1  | 2019-06-12 15:43:33.762  INFO 107 --- [  restartedMain] c.d.d.d.DhpSyntheaServiceApplication     : Started DhpSyntheaServiceApplication in 10.58 seconds (JVM running for 11.231

+Note that it may take up to 10 - 15 minutes to complete the installation.

 Accessing the containers
 #########################